ak4778/neural-network/README.md

 * Fully connected neural networks using the RPROP (Resilient back propagation) learning algorithm.
 * Automatic training with simple overtraining detection.

-An example of number array identification with blurred array number 7:
+An example of number array Recognition with blurred array number 7:

 cd test